Spiritually Shaped Character

 Many times the rational capacity is quite diminished in the people that he works and lives with but he said from them he experienced a touch that was neither sexual nor aggressive, but one which was humane and transcendent.

 It is love at work, regardless of our capacities, and it keeps us humane, resilient, filled with purpose.
 That is what St. Paul hoped we would become for each other, a kind of spiritual family of families, healing one another in prayer, blessing one another in touch, feeding one another with the transcendent power of love.
-My brothers and sisters, I invite you to the table and may the Spirit of God fill you and bless you.
-May you become stronger in love.
-And may you inspire someone around you in this season of your life.
+For Mason, for all of our children, may you bloom through the transcendent touch of God through us.
+For all of us gathered here, may you inspire someone around you in this season of your life.
 Amen.